Before you start AI app development, you need to be sure that's the right choice. Here, we'll discuss some pros and cons of AI app development.

 Thorough testing is an absolute must.

-You should have a methodical approach to quality assurance (QA) as standard if you want your AI integration to be successful.
+You should have a methodical approach to quality assurance (QA) as standard if you want your the AI app you’re developing to be successful.

 If you don’t, bugs that mess with your product’s functionality and user experience (UX) are much more likely to happen.